-5.4.1.3 WLAN settings
+6.4.1.3 WLAN settings

-This setting applies to RFP 42/43/48 WLAN base stations.
+This setting applies to RFP 43/48 WLAN base stations.

 Regulatory domain: Select the regulatory domain of the WLAN network.
 This setting depends on the country and is prescribed by the laws of that country.
 Only the setting prescribed for that country must be used.
-For more information on the WLAN settings see the sections 5.8 and 8.18.
+For more information on the WLAN settings see the sections 6.8 and 9.18.

+WARNING:

-WARNING: Please note that selecting the incorrect regulatory domain may result in a violation of applicable law in your country!
+Selecting the incorrect regulatory domain may result in a violation of applicable law in your country!